coopernurse/seattlefoodnotbombs.org/content/about.md

 ## What

-[Food Not Bombs](http://foodnotbombs.net/) is a decentralized global movement dedicated to sharing free vegan and freegan food.
+[Food Not Bombs](http://foodnotbombs.net/) is a decentralized global movement dedicated to sharing free food.

 While each Food Not Bombs group is independent, we all adhere to a set of common core principles: